draelos/draelos.github.io/_pages/cv.md

 Grants and awards
 ======
+* Swartz Foundation Fellow for Theory in Neuroscience (2020-present)
 * Leading Edge Fellow, selected as outstanding postdoc in the biomedical sciences, Leading Edge Symposium 2020
 * Ruth K. Broad Postdoctoral Fellowship, Ruth K. Broad Foundation (2019-2020)
 * Selected for Dynamic Poster at Neuroscience 2019